-- 1. The respondents are public agencies within the meaning of §1-200(1), G.S. - 2.
+- 1. The respondents are public agencies within the meaning of $\S1-200(1)$ , G.S. - 2.
 It is found that on March 8, 2013, the complainant requested a) records related to Senate Bill 1076, from December 1, 2012 through the date of the request; and b) internet browsing histories from December 1, 2012 through the date of the request. - 3.
-It is found that the respondents or their aides searched their computers and that of the respondent legislators for records using the search term "1076."
-It is found that the respondents or their aides also searched their paper records using the same term. - 4.
+It is found that the respondents or their aides searched their computers and that of the respondent legislators for records using the search term "1076" or the title of the bill.
+It is found that the respondents or their aides also searched their paper records using the same terms. - 4.
 It is found that the search produced responsive records, consisting mostly of correspondence from members of the public to the legislators concerning the senate bill, which concerned gun violence. - 5.
-It is found that the respondents redacted the e-mail addresses, town names and zip codes of the people who sent the correspondence to the legislators, and provided the remainder of the responsive records, including the names of the authors of the correspondence, to the complainant in a pdf file on March 26, 2013.
+It is found that the respondents redacted the e-mail addresses, street addresses, and phone numbers of the people who sent the correspondence to the legislators, and provided the remainder of the responsive records, including the names of the authors of the correspondence, to the complainant.

-- 6. By letter filed March 28, 2013, the complainant appealed to this Commission, alleging that the respondent violated the Freedom of Information ("FOI") Act by improperly redacting records and by failing to provide internet browser histories. - 7.
+- 6. By letter filed April 3, 2013, the complainant appealed to this Commission, alleging that the respondent violated the Freedom of Information ("FOI") Act by improperly redacting records and by failing to provide internet browser histories. - 7.
 Section 1-200(5), G.S., provides: